Skip to content

 Step 5

-Arrange and press the pear slices into the cake.
-Bake the cake for around 1 hour and 10-15 minutes or until you can insert a toothpick in the middle and it comes out mostly clean (a few moist crumbs are fine).
+Arrange and press the pear slices into the top of the cake to decorate.
+Bake for around 1 hour and 10-15 minutes or until you can insert a toothpick in the middle and it comes out mostly clean (a few moist crumbs are fine).

 Step 6

-Allow the cake to cool in the tin for 30 minutes then move to a wire rack.
+Allow the cake to cool in the tin for 30 minutes then move to a wire rack to cool completely.
+Dust with icing sugar before serving.

 Variation